SpotOnInc/dbt_object_mgmt/README.md

 ___
 ### [create_network_policies](macros/create_network_policies.sql)

 This macro helps with management of IP [network policies](https://docs.snowflake.com/en/user-guide/network-policies) - it will create or alter exising IP addresses with the ones provided in the corresponding files.
-If adding new IPs, I would also suggest you document the associated services/ users.
+If adding new IPs it is recommended that you document the associated services/ users.

 ```bash
 dbt run-operation create_network_policies